In this post, we share some key cyber security tips that can significantly reduce the risk of your business being compromised online.

 Running a business that relies heavily on online systems can sometimes feel very scary.

 The news is frequently filled with reports of companies being hacked, along with the disastrous consequences they face — financial losses, regulatory and legal action and angry customers.

-However, by taking some simple steps, you can drastically reduce the chances of being hacked or scammed — and we spell the key ones out for you below.
+However, by making some simple changes to the way you approach cyber security, you can significantly reduce the chances of being hacked or scammed — and we spell the key ones out for you below.

 Let’s dive in with a look at something we all rely on: Wi-Fi.

 1. Be extremely careful when using public Wi-Fi

 Public Wi-Fi makes it easy to to use your laptop, tablet or smartphone online almost anywhere — and can be hugely useful.

 However, the security of public Wi-Fi connections can vary enormously, from none to ultra-secure, which makes using them a gamble.

 So, if connecting outside your office or home…